CAVaccineInventory/vial/README.md

 Run `docker exec -it vial /app/scripts/run-mypy` run the mypy type checker.

-Run `docker exec -it vial /app/scripts/lint-migrations` to verify that migrations do not have any backwards-incompatible changes that could cause problems during a deploy while the site is serving traffic.
+Run `docker exec -it vial bash -c 'cd /app && /app/scripts/lint-migrations'` to verify that migrations do not have any backwards-incompatible changes that could cause problems during a deploy while the site is serving traffic.

 ## Rebuilding the containers